Compare Scotiabank Mortgage Rates in Canada

 *Most Recent Prime Rate Shown

-Scotiabank’s 5-Year Fixed and Variable Rate over the last few years has followed the pattern of many of the larger banks, with a noticeable drop in interest rates during the peak of the COVID-19 pandemic, as the Bank of Canada changed interest rates to historically record low levels to stimulate the economy, followed by a sudden, significant surge in rates following the re-opening of the economy after COVID, and the government’s attempts to slow rapid inflation.
+Scotiabank’s 5-year fixed and variable rates over the last few years have followed the pattern of many of the larger banks, with a noticeable drop in interest rates during the peak of the COVID-19 pandemic, as the Bank of Canada changed interest rates to historically record low levels to stimulate the economy, followed by a sudden, significant surge in rates following the re-opening of the economy after COVID, and the government’s attempts to slow rapid inflation.

 Bank of Canada Policy & Prime Rate Changes